zsc2003/courses-summary/README.md

 # courses-summary

-> Summary of courses taken during undergraduate studies at ShanghaiTech University
+> Summary of courses taken during my undergraduate studies at ShanghaiTech University from Fall 2021 to Spring 2025.